 Limited access to fuel in crowded garrison towns in NE Nigeria meant that conflict-affected households risked confrontation with armed groups to collect wood far from town and were therefore less likely to purchase foods that required a lengthy cooking process, such as beans.
-To address wood fuel shortages, Mercy Corps built a market-informed cookstove component into a food security program, reducing the amount of fuel needed for already vulnerable households to cook food.
+To address wood fuel shortages, Mercy Corps built cookstove component into a food security program, that reduced the amount of fuel needed for already vulnerable households to cook food.